 When buying attachments, always ensure they are 'impact rated' for peace of mind.
 They usually come in a darker grey or black finish to signify their extra strength.

-Those who live or work near construction sites (or formula 1 pit stops) understand most impact wrenches are noisy.
+Most impact wrenches are noisy.
 Many newer models utilise impact mechanisms with hydraulic fluid to reduce noise, although most professionals still opt to use ear protection.

 Can you use an impact wrench to remove screws?